Crab Stuffed Salmon

 5. Enjoy!
 Serve your stuffed salmon garnished with parsley.

-three raw salmon fillets stuffed with crab.
+Three raw salmon fillets stuffed with crab meat.

 • Avoid Overcooking: As with all fish, it’s important not to overcook salmon, or the fillets will be tough, dry, and disappointing.
+Alternatively, make this recipe salmon en papillote style, and you’ll always have juicy results!

 • Don’t Cut Through the Skin: These fillets are really more “topped” than “stuffed,” and that’s okay!
 Don’t try to cut too deep of a pocket into the fillets, or you might cut through the skin, which would cause the juices and stuffing to leak out during cooking.